 Three Legged Thing are a “relatively” new brand in the tripod world.
 They are based in the UK and produce super-high quality tripods that are focused on travel.

 I ended up with the Brian tripod from Three Legged Thing because it fit all those criteria.
-It fits easily in a normal backpack, is close to the best lightweight tripod around and when it is full extended it is 74 inches (188 cm) - so eye level or above for almost anyone.
-Rare in a travel tripod.
+It fits easily in a normal backpack, is close to the best lightweight tripod around and when it is full extended it is 74 inches (188 cm) – so eye level or above for almost anyone.
+Rare in such a tripod.

 They have also thought about almost everything including

 My only beef with this tripod apart from the fact I would have liked it to be even lighter (you can get those, but they are always smaller and don’t expand as high) is that it does not have a quick release plate – a minor detail, given you can get alternative heads for it.
 It is Arca compatible though.
 And of course it sits on a lovely ball head, so all in all you can’t really complain.